 Katharina Schmitt studied directing at the Prague Academy of Arts and works as a director and playwright.

-She has collaborated with many international theatres and festivals, such as the Prague National Theatre, Thalia Theater Hamburg, Schauspiel Leipzig, Schauspiel Stuttgart, Watermill Center New York, NODO Ostrava and the Munich Biennale for New Music Theatre among others.
+She has collaborated with many international theatres and festivals, such as the Prague National Theatre, Thalia Theater Hamburg, Schauspiel Leipzig, Schauspiel Stuttgart, Watermill Center New York, NODO Ostrava and the Munich Biennale for New Music Theatre.

 In her directing, Katharina Schmitt focuses on immersive forms that oscilate between visual arts and theatre.
 Since 2012, she is an associate director at the theatre Studio Hrdinů, based at the Prague National Gallery and specialising in interdisciplinary formats.